 - 2 tablespoons butter or oil, divided

 - 1 packet Old El Paso Taco Seasoning

 - 2 cans black beans, (15-ounce cans), drained

 - 1 pound pizza dough ball, frozen and thawed, or homemade

 - Preheat the oven to 400 degrees F. Move the oven racks to make room for a large skillet on the low rack.

-- Place a over medium heat.
+- Place a 12-inch deep-dish cast iron skillet over medium heat.
 Add 1 tablespoon butter.
 Once melted, add the onions and peppers.
 Sauté for 2-3 minutes, then move the veggies to the sides of the skillet and add the ground beef.
 Break the beef into small pieces as it browns.
 Stir in the Old El Paso Taco Seasoning, and remove from heat.

 - Scoop the beef mixture onto a holding plate.
 Rinse out the skillet, and wipe it clean.
 Once cool, grease the skillet with the remaining butter.

 - Cut the pizza dough into two pieces, Divide it 60/40 so that one piece is slightly larger than the other.
 Roll the larger piece of dough out into a 16-inch circle.
 Drape the dough over the skillet, and gently lower into the edges.
 Be careful not to poke a hole in the dough.

 - Spread the black beans in the bottom of the skillet, followed by the corn.
 Cut the cream cheese into small cubes and sprinkle the cubes over the corn.
 Then spread the meat mixture over the top.
 Finally spread the shredded cheese over the meat.